• Product Introduction

 Strengths

-Quickly build SEO-friendly apps with superior performance.
+Quickly build SEO-friendly applications with superior performance.

 Quick Start

-Start deployment of the Next.js project on EdgeOne Pages
+Start deployment of the Next.js project on EdgeOne Pages:

 Support for Next.Js in Pages